Tekoway/symfony-rollbar/README.md

 Parameters explanation:
 `environment`: a string value (Environment parameter which will be send to Rollbar).
 `enabled`: a bool value (true|false) - allow the bundle to send automatically errors/exceptions to rollbar (default value is false).
 `error_levels`: an array that contains the error types allowed to send to rollbar automatically (see [Predefined Constants](http://php.net/manual/en/errorfunc.constants.php) ).
+`exceptions_ignore_list`: an array that contains the list of exceptions to be ignored in rollbar reporting process (see [Symfony Exceptions List](https://gist.github.com/feyyazesat/c65ccfde12839c03c610) ).

 Full config example:
 ```yml